 The owners of all rental housing properties – or their registered agents – are required to be certified by the City prior to the issuance of any rental housing license.
 The certification process is designed to provide landlords and their agents with a working knowledge of the laws governing the management, operation, maintenance and sale of rental housing property in Takoma Park.
-To obtain a certification as a landlord in Takoma Park you must either attend a 90 minute Landlord Certification Seminar or take a written Landlord Certification exam.
+To obtain a certification as a landlord in Takoma Park you take a written Landlord Certification exam.

 The certification remains valid for a period of three years and must be renewed before a rental housing license may be issued.

 The certification seminar is a 90 minute class held in the auditorium at 7500 Maple Avenue, Takoma Park, MD 20912.
 The schedule is below.
 Please call 301-891-7119 to preregister if you plan to attend.